Burp Suite for Pentester: Turbo Intruder

 In order to analyze this, we need to understand the mechanism it carries while fuzzing.

-All the major brute forcers, create a TCP handshake for a single request and send the request to the server, thereby the server waits and shares the response back, as soon as the tool gets the response, it then reads out and the same happens again.
-However, the handshake consumes a lot of time and the sending & reading phases contain a much latency too, thereby giving a high load on the CPU and consuming a lot of memory reducing the speed to fuzz that.
+All major brute forcers create a TCP handshake for each request and then send the request to the server.
+The server then waits and sends the response back.
+Once the tool receives this response, it reads it and repeats the process.
+However, this handshake process consumes a significant amount of time, and the sending and reading phases introduce substantial latency.
+As a result, this approach puts a high load on the CPU and consumes a lot of memory, ultimately reducing the fuzzing speed.

 But the turbo intruder is different and as its speed is.
 It works on an old technology i.e., HTTP pipelining which establishes the connection first and shares as many possible requests in one go without worrying about the received responses in order to minimize the latency and server processing time.